Touch for Digital Signage

 We’ve made a workflow diagram of the quiz to give you a better understanding of the possible paths users can take.
 The rectangles represent slides, the circles represent buttons, and the arrows point to where clicking or touching the button will take the user.

 As seen in the diagram above, the quiz contains 6 different slides:

-- Landing / start page
+- Landing/start page

 - First question

-- Correct answer of the first question
+- The correct answer to the first question

 - Second question

-- Correct answer of the second question
+- The correct answer to the second question

 - Incorrect answer